syberphunk/vangogh_oc_fix/README.md

 Type the following into a terminal:
 - `sudo steamos-readonly disable`
+- `sudo steamos-devmode enable`

+If you are on SteamOS 3.6 you will need to type:
+- `sudo steamos-unminimize --dev`

 - `sudo pacman -Sy base-devel`

 Now we need to know what header packages to install.